Setting up Your New Condo Ally Site

 4. Add all of your association’s residents and launch the site

 Go to Manage -> Residents and make sure all of your residents are listed.
-Fill in as many of their e-mail addresses as possible because an e-mail address is required to log-in to Condo Ally.
+Fill in as many of their e-mail addresses as possible because an e-mail address is required to log-in to Condo Ally and HOA Ally.
 Once all their information is entered, click the “Launch Site” button near the bottom of the page.
 This will send an e-mail to all of your residents containing instructions on how to log-in and use the site.

-Community Ally has written 25 articles
+Community Ally has written 31 articles